-- A lower cost of living – Investopedia estimates that a single person or retiree can live in Mexico City for less than $1,000 USD/month.
+- A lower cost of living – Investopedia estimates that a single person or retiree can live in Mexico City for less than US$1,000/month.
 This will be higher for families.
 Bear in mind that wages are lower in Mexico than in the US.

 The cons of moving to Mexico from USA as an American expat include:

-- Health insurance – you will need health insurance when you move to Mexico.
+- Health insurance – You will need health insurance when you move to Mexico.
 Make sure you check that it covers you for being flown back to the US if that’s something you would like included.
-Not all companies include this as standard
+Not all companies include medical evacuation as standard.

 Some of the top reasons Ecuador is one of the best countries for Americans to move to include:

-- Inexpensive, efficient healthcare of a high quality.
+- Inexpensive, efficient healthcare – Ecuador provides high quality, affordable healthcare.
 This is a draw for many Americans, as the Ecuadorian healthcare system is ranked higher than that of the US.
 Dental care is also very reasonably priced.

 - Cultural heritage – Cuenca is a UNESCO World Heritage Site and full of rich sights and experiences.

-- Wellbeing – famous for its ‘buen vivir’, levels of wellbeing in Ecuador are comparatively higher than in countries of a similar size with a similar GDP.
+- Wellbeing – Ecuador is famous for its ‘buen vivir’, levels of wellbeing in Ecuador are comparatively higher than in countries of a similar size with a similar GDP.

 When making your decision about a permanent move from America to Ecuador, it’s worth considering:

 - Ease of finding employment – Ecuador is best suited to people with specialist skills and/or who work for a big international company.
 Otherwise, jobs are not overly plentiful and often tend to go to locals first.